Buyer’s closing costs on a house in Florida can vary depending on what you purchase and how you pay for it.

 Closing Costs for a Cash Buyer in Florida

 🏡Closing Fee: The closing fee can actually be negotiated on your real estate transaction.
 However, this is a common fee most buyers pay to the title company to close the transaction.
-Typically, a closing fee on a cash deal in Florida will run between $500-$900 depending on the title company.
+Typically, a closing fee on a cash deal for a home in Florida will run between $800-$1000 depending on the title company.

 See the Article: Top 9 Strategies for Making an Offer on a House